eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-micro-teleinfo.md

 hiddenInSidebar: true

 ---
-The [Micro Teleinfo V3.0](https://www.tindie.com/products/hallard/micro-teleinfo-v30/) is an Data Source that supports smart meters in **France**.
+The [Micro Teleinfo V3.0](https://www.tindie.com/products/hallard/micro-teleinfo-v30/) is a Data Source that supports smart meters in **France**.
 This Data Source is shown below.

 ![](./figures/micro-teleinfo-V3.0.jpg)